gbif/data-blog/content/post/2021-04-22-microsoft-azure-and-gbif.md

 If you end up using your **exported csv** file in a research paper, you will want a **doi**.
 GBIF now has a [service](https://www.gbif.org/citation-guidelines) for generating a **citable doi** from **a list of involved datasetkeys with occurrences counts**.
 See the [GBIF citation guidelines](https://www.gbif.org/citation-guidelines).

-You can generate a **citation file** for our request above using the following code chunk.
-Since our `export_df.csv` used all of the occurrences, we can simply group by datasetkey and count all of the occurrences to generate our citation.csv file.
+You can generate a **citation file** for your custom dataset above using the following code chunk.
+Since our `export_df.csv` used all of the occurrences, we can simply group by datasetkey and count all of the occurrences to generate our `citation.csv` file.

 ```scala
 val sas_key = "copy_me_big_long_secret_key_kfaldkfalskdfj203932049230492f_fakekey_j030303fjdasfndsafldkj==" // fill the secret key from the previous section